Gallbladder Cancer: Surgery

 How palliative surgery helps

 Even if your cancer can’t be removed completely, palliative surgery may help ease your symptoms.
 In some cases, cancer tissue can block the bile ducts so that bile builds up in the liver and gallbladder.
 Surgery can be done to relieve the blockage.
 A surgeon may do a biliary bypass to join parts of the gallbladder or nearby organs to create a new way for bile to flow.
 Surgery can also be done to put in a tube called a catheter or a stent.
 These are types of tubes that can drain bile that has built up.
 The catheter may drain bile to the outside of your body.
 Or it may drain bile into your small intestine.
 A stent is a metal or plastic tube that's put into the blocked duct to allow bile to drain through it.

 After gallbladder cancer surgery

-Depending on the type of surgery you have, you will most likely have some pain around your surgical cuts (incisions) for a few days or longer.
+Depending on the type of surgery you have, you will most likely have some pain around your surgical cuts (incisions) for a few days or so.
 You can talk with your healthcare providers about pain medicine.